anoblet/docs/theming.md

 ## Patterns

-// Loop an array of objects and set custom property
+Loop an array of objects and set custom property
-TS:
+:
 ```
 const theme = [
     {